davewibisono/nwb/content/grants-and-projects/_index.md

   content: <a href=''>The Kavli Foundation</a> has provided seed grants to aid
     labs in standardizing their experimental data using the NWB data format.
-    Funds were used to support the building and sharing of data or software in the NWB:N ecosystem.
+    Funds were used to support the building and sharing of data or software in the NWB ecosystem.
 We are no longer accepting applications for 2022 and 2023.
   sponsers_title: "Recent seed grant awardees include:"
 sponsers: